Why ADHD People Feel Limerence (Strong One-Sided Love)

 6. Lack of Reciprocity: Limerence often doesn’t require reciprocity, which fits with the ADHD behavioral pattern of focusing intensely on something or someone without necessarily considering the feedback or social cues from that person.
 This matches the description of the ADHD individual’s ability to fixate intensely without the need for the other’s response.

-Moreover, understanding these connections could help in early intervention to manage or mitigate behaviors that might escalate to more harmful levels like stalking.
+Understanding these connections between ADHD and limerence could help in early intervention to manage or mitigate behaviors that might escalate to more harmful levels like stalking.

 Further Reading: